macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 69: July 13, 2020

+**Today's Progress**: #R9D69 My little project is almost finished.
+Tomorrow I will make it available to students of Microverse.
+Also did a recap on Redux.
+Practice on Codewars: "Color of the moment" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 355 - 2 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 68: July 12, 2020

 **Today's Progress**: #R9D68 I started a small side project today.
 Let's see if I can finish it in a couple of days.
 Practice on Codewars: "Big number problem" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode